Manage phone calls in FaceTime on Mac

 When you make or receive a phone call in FaceTime, you can manage the call in various ways, such as transferring a call to your iPhone or using call waiting.
 (See FaceTime phone call requirements.)

-Note: Phone calls you make and receive on your Mac use cellular minutes—cellular charges may apply.
+Note: Phone calls you make and receive on your Mac use mobile network minutes — mobile network charges may apply.

 While you’re on a phone call in the FaceTime app on your Mac, there are a few additional ways to manage the call: